 Publish date: March 8, 2018

-A panel focused on how the UCLA strives to support its undocumented community followed guest speaker presentations.
-Panelists shared their perspectives on the current services offered to undocumented students on campus and also discussed the need for civic participation and comprehensive immigration reform on a national level.
-Panelist Johana Guerra Martinez emphasized the plight of undocumented students is routinely undermined, “ we often struggle with where we belong, especially when doors are not always open for us.”
+A panel that focused on how UCLA strives to support its undocumented community shared their perspectives on the current services offered to undocumented students on campus and also discussed the need for civic participation and comprehensive immigration reform on a national level.
+Panelist Johana Guerra Martinez emphasized that the plight of undocumented students is routinely undermined: “We often struggle with where we belong, especially when doors are not always open for us.”

 The event included lively cultural performances by Grupo Folklorico de UCLA, a dance group that focuses on regional and traditional dances of Mexico, Night of Cultura at UCLA, a Latinx theater and performing arts student group, and the multimedia art exhibit Undocumented Stories.

 All speakers, advocates, and students expressed support for the social movement against the hate and violence embodied by the Trump Administration and reaffirmed the need to stand up, speak out, and resist any and all anti-immigration policy and legislation.
 By highlighting the contributions of others and their own advocacy, the speakers demonstrated the importance of individual efforts and activism in the formation of a just community and a just nation.
 Attendees also announced their solidarity with all other movements, including the LGBTQ, Black Lives Matter, religious tolerance, women’s, and many other movements that are supporting groups experiencing hate in the wake of recent events.